Handssoap/Fitness-App/README.md

 ## Contribution:

 We do not use git flow.
 However, new features are branched and named according to the feature.
 Any bugs will be brought up with GitHub issues.
 Before merging with the main branch, a pull request is made and reviewed by one or more team members.

+## Sample Demo of the Project

+A demonstration of our app's current implementation is shown in this [video link](https://drive.google.com/file/d/14MwtScbs8dhyQpm-SW7bxG0saV1TD8VQ/view).